 - The “medical home neighborhood,” which includes specialty and community services

 - Developmental screening in primary care practices and early childhood settings

 The Medical Home is a model of primary health care that focuses on team-based care with the patient and family at the center.
 It can be especially helpful for individuals with disabilities and chronic health conditions.
 But primary care can’t do it alone.
 We are here to help primary care, families and community partners find the best ways to work together to improve care for vulnerable children and youth in Washington State.

-We provide help with connections and technical assistance to state and local groups working to improve care for children and youth with special needs in Washington.
+We provide support through connections and technical assistance to state and local groups working to improve collaborative care for children and youth, especially those with or at risk for disabilities or chronic health conditions and their families .
 These activities include: